ern0/swarm-player/doc/design.md

 - At any point of the show,
   the *Player* can set the number of *Public Channels*.
   Upon this request,
   the server rearranges Public Clients equally into Public Channels.
-- There's a special *Master Channel*, which is always exists, can't be deleted, only the *Master Client* is assigned to it.
+- There's a special *Master Channel*, which is always exists, can't be deleted, only the *Admin Client* is assigned to it.
   So the Player can address it as the same way as Public Channels.
 - The Player addresses all commands to a single Channel, or more Channels.